s-urbaniak/k8s-baremetal/README.md

 ## Introduction

-This provisions a CoreOS based Kubernetes cluster using [bootcfg](https://github.com/coreos/coreos-baremetal/blob/master/Documentation/bootcfg.md).
+This provides the possibility to provision a CoreOS based Kubernetes cluster using the [Tectonic installer](https://github.com/coreos/tectonic-installer) and the bare metal provider leveraging [matchbox](https://github.com/matchbox).

 ## Prerequisites

 - rkt
 - libvirt/virt-install (KVM)
+- terraform for provisioning matchbox certificates

 ## Installation